Southampton 0-2 Brentford: Ivan Toney and Yoane Wissa power Bees to third away victory of season

 Southampton fell to their eighth home loss of the season against buoyant Brentford as a simple Ivan Toney tap-in and a late Yoane Wissa strike were enough to earn a 2-0 victory at a rain-soaked St Mary's.

-The weather reflected the sombre mood on another damaging night for Ruben Selles' side, who only registered one lacklustre shot on target, and were reminiscent of a team blighted by relegation fear.
+The weather reflected the sombre mood on another damaging night for Ruben Selles' side, who only registered one lacklustre shot on target, and were reminiscent of a team blighted by the fear relegation.

 Brentford, recording their third away win of the Premier League season, found the net once in each half to ensure maximum points, with Toney opening the scoring in the 32nd minute and Wissa safeguarding the win with a breakaway goal in second-half stoppage time.

-Since the World Cup restart, Thomas Frank's charges have picked up the fourth-most points in the division (22) and have lost fewer games than any other side.
+Since the World Cup restart, Thomas Frank's team have picked up the fourth-most points in the division (22) and have lost fewer games than any other side.

 Brentford are looking up.
 Southampton are peering over their shoulder.
 That much was evident.